YevShch/Fyra-i-rad-/README.md

-## School Assignment: Four in a Row - Sprint 3
+ # 🔴🟡 Connect Four Game 🎮 - Sprint 3
 ### EPIC for this Sprint
 Develop an AI player for the Four-in-a-Row game, building on the functionality from previous sprints.
 Implement and test the AI logic with multiple difficulty levels.